climate-tech-handbook/climate-tech-handbook/READMEBrett.md

-added this to the footer "social-links"
+I  made a build folder and put it on Render.com and it works fine on all browsers.
-width: -moz-fit-content;
+We can try it on Netlify now to test ,  Thats about all I can do until we see if it works.

-and moved the image file to the same area that the "Earth.svg" is.   it never disappeared like the others did. so it liked that path better.
-And I changed the name of all three images and added a 2 to the end.
-In case the cache was playing games with itself.
-Sometimes I do that with images to correct issues.
-You have to change the name of the image sometimes if they get played with too much.
+I cant get the old develop  branch to work its from 9 months ago and the update might have messed it up  from 3 months ago.
+So that needs work.

- launch this and test to see if the issue still comes up.
+I think it is the way netlify is interpreting something, it probably has the image confused.
+Try it now after I moved them around and changed the name by adding a 2 to the end.
+That little trick by changing the name works often for me on other things.
+I just moved them because I know that that other path is working fine for the image above them.
+Test to see. while we figure out the deploy branch in the near future.